 A hot site or cold site is a location that an organization can move to after a disaster if the current facility is unusable.
 The difference between the two is that a hot site is fully equipped to resume operations while a cold site does not have that capability.
-There is also a warm site which has the capability to resume few, but not all operations.
+There is also a warm site that can resume few, but not all operations.
 The decision a company makes when determining what type of site to establish often pivots on the results of a cost-benefit analysis as well as the needs of the organization.
 Companies perform occasional tests and conduct trials to verify the viability and effectiveness of the plan and to determine if any shortages exist and how they can be dealt with.
-An audit of a company's Disaster Recovery Plan primarily looks into the probability that operations of the organization can be sustained at the level that is assumed in the plan, as well as the ability of the entity to actually establish operations at the site.
-A analysis of the disaster recovery plan generally involves examining and testing the procedures included, conducting outside research relating to Disaster recovery, determining reasonable standards relating to implementation, and touring, examining, and researching the outside facility.
+An audit of a company's Disaster Recovery Plan primarily looks into the probability that operations of the organization can be sustained at the level that is assumed in the plan, as well as the ability of the entity to establish operations at the site.
+An analysis of the disaster recovery plan generally involves examining and testing the procedures included, conducting outside research relating to Disaster recovery, determining reasonable standards relating to implementation, and touring, examining, and researching the outside facility.
 The security of the storage site is also confirmed.

 The continual backing up of data and systems can help minimize the impact of threats.
 The disaster recovery plan also includes information on how best to recover any data that has not been copied.
 Controls and protections are put in place to confirm that data is not damaged, reformed, or destroyed during this process.
 Information technology experts and procedures need to be identified that can accomplish this attempt.
 Vendor manuals assist in determining the best to proceed.

-Practice drills conducted periodically to determine how effective the plan is and to determine what changes may be necessary.
+Practice drills are conducted periodically to determine how effective the plan is and to determine what changes may be necessary.

 Backup of key personnel:

-There are also other consideration as well.
+There is another consideration as well.